About this listing

 There is bus transport very close.
 It's safe to travel around after dark, but the public transport system in Las Vegas leaves a lot to be desired.
 You can find information about public transport at the Regional Transportation Commission of Southern Nevada site online...Read below for more details about getting around...

-Guests have full use of the kitchen, pantry, laundry room and common space which has a small sofa, work out area (pull up bars, a few free weights and hang-board; please ask to use the inversion machine).
+Guests have full use of the kitchen, pantry, laundry room and common space which has a small sofa, work out area (pull up bars, a few free weights and hang-board, stay-ball and rollers; please ask to use the inversion machine).

 Staying here should feel very relaxed and comfortable - like staying at a good friend's house.
 You are given your own key.